Introduction

 Setting expectations

-Babashka uses sci for interpreting Clojure.
-Sci implements a substantial subset of Clojure.
+Babashka uses SCI for interpreting Clojure.
+SCI implements a substantial subset of Clojure.
 Interpreting code is in general not as performant as executing compiled code.
 If your script takes more than a few seconds to run or has lots of loops, Clojure on the JVM may be a better fit, as the performance on JVM is going to outweigh its startup time penalty.
 Read more about the differences with Clojure here.

 Getting started